ostark/craft-plugin-template/README.md

 2. Run "php ./configure.php" to run a script that will replace all placeholders throughout all the files
 3. Remove this block of text.

-(Most parts of this template are stolen from [Spatie's Laravel skeleton](https://github.com/spatie/package-skeleton-laravel))
+(Most parts of this template are stolen from [Spatie's PHP skeleton](https://github.com/spatie/package-skeleton-php))

 ---

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.